AhmedHassan95/Makefile/Assignments/C1_M1/README.md

       - Mean value \
       - Maximum value \
       - Minimum value \
-      - Sort the dataset from larger to smaller\
+      - Sort the dataset from the larger to the smaller\
       - Median value

 Then print these statistics.